Chapter 5:

 Luke 5:12-17

-On a further occasion while he was in one of the cities, look! a man full of leprosy!
-When he caught sight of Jesus he fell upon his face and begged him, saying: "Lord, if you just want to, you can make me clean."
-And so, stretching out his hand, he touched him, saying: "I want to.
+On another occasion while he was in one of the cities, look! there was a man full of leprosy!
+When he caught sight of Jesus, he fell facedown and begged him: "Lord, if you just want to, you can make me clean."
+So stretching out his hand, he touched him, saying: "I want to!
 Be made clean."
-And immediately the leprosy vanished from him.
-And he gave the man orders to tell nobody: "But go off and show yourself to the priest, and make an offering in connection with your cleansing, just as Moses directed, for a witness to them."
-But the word about him was spreading the more, and great crowds would come together to listen and to be cured of their sicknesses.
-However, he continued in retirement in the deserts and praying.
-In the course of one of the days he was teaching, and Pharisees and teachers of the law who had come out of every village of Galilee and Judea and Jerusalem were sitting there; and Jehovah's power was there for him to do healing.
+Immediately the leprosy vanished from him.
+Then he gave the man orders to tell no one: "But go and show yourself to the priest, and make an offering for your cleansing, just as Moses directed, for a witness to them."
+But the news about him just kept spreading, and large crowds would gather together to listen and to be cured of their sicknesses.
+However, he often went into the desolate areas to pray.
+One day while he was teaching, Pharisees and teachers of the Law who had come out of every village of Galilee and Judea and from Jerusalem were sitting there; and Jehovah's power was with him to do healing.

 Luke 6:17-19

-And he came down with them and took his station on a level place, and there was a great crowd of his disciples, and a great multitude of people from all of Judea and Jerusalem and the maritime country of Tyre and Sidon, who came to hear him and be healed of their sicknesses.
+And he came down with them and stood on a level place, and there was a large crowd of his disciples, and a great multitude of people from all Judea and Jerusalem and the coastal region of Tyre and Sidon, who came to hear him and to be healed of their sicknesses.
 Even those troubled with unclean spirits were cured.
 And all the crowd were seeking to touch him, because power was going out of him and healing them all.

 Luke 7:11-17

-Closely following this he traveled to a city called Nain, and his disciples and a great crowd were traveling with him.
-As he got near the gate of the city, why, look! there was a dead man being carried out, the only-begotten son of his mother.
+Soon afterward he traveled to a city called Nain, and his disciples and a large crowd were traveling with him.
+As he got near the gate of the city, why look! there was a dead man being carried out, the only son of his mother.
 Besides, she was a widow.
 A considerable crowd from the city was also with her.
-And when the Lord caught sight of her, he was moved with pity for her, and he said to her: "Stop weeping."
-With that he approached and touched the bier, and the bearers stood still, and he said: "Young man, I say to you, Get up!"
-And the dead man sat up and started to speak, and he gave him to his mother.
+When the Lord caught sight of her, he was moved with pity for her, and he said to her: "Stop weeping."
+With that he approached and touched the bier, and the bearers stood still.
+Then he said: "Young man, I say to you, get up!"
+And the dead man sat up and started to speak, and Jesus gave him to his mother.
 Now fear seized them all, and they began to glorify God, saying: "A great prophet has been raised up among us," and, "God has turned his attention to his people."
 And this news concerning him spread out into all Judea and all the surrounding country.

 Luke 8:43-48

-A woman, subject to a flow of blood for twelve years, who had not been able to get a cure from anyone, approached from behind and touched the fringe of his outer garment, and instantly her flow of blood stopped.
-So Jesus said: "Who was it that touched me?"
-When they were all denying it, Peter said: "Instructor, the crowds are hemming you in and closely pressing you."
-Yet Jesus said: "Someone touched me, for I perceived that power went out of me."
-Seeing that she had not escaped notice, the woman came trembling and fell down before him and disclosed before all the people the cause for which she touched him and how she was healed instantly.
-But he said to her: "Daughter, your faith has made you well; go your way in peace."
+Now there was a woman who had a flow of blood for 12 years, and she had not been able to get a cure from anyone.
+She approached from behind and touched the fringe of his outer garment, and immediately her flow of blood stopped.
+So Jesus said: "Who touched me?"
+When they were all denying it, Peter said: "Instructor, the crowds are hemming you in and pressing against you."
+But Jesus said: "Someone touched me, for I felt power go out of me."
+Seeing that she had not escaped notice, the woman came trembling and fell down before him and disclosed before all the people why she touched him and how she was healed immediately.
+But he said to her: "Daughter, your faith has made you well.
+Go in peace."

 Mark 6:56